Skip to content

 San Francisco Botanical Garden, Garden of Fragrance

-Acclaimed agrarian activist and ethnobotanist Gary Paul Nabhan introduces his new memoir Water in the Desert: A Pilgrimage, a profoundly inspiring account of interspecies belonging, collaborative conservation, and the sacred work of caring for the earth.
+In conversation with storyteller Air Copeland, agrarian activist and ethnobotanist Gary Paul Nabhan reflects on the journey that shaped his new memoir, Water in the Desert: A Pilgrimage, a profoundly inspiring account of interspecies belonging, collaborative conservation, and the sacred work of caring for the earth.

 Celebrated as a “world visionary” (Utne Reader) and our “lyrical poet of biodiversity” (Mother Jones), Gary Paul Nabhan has authored dozens of books and been awarded a MacArthur “genius grant.”
 In Water in the Desert, he traces the fascinating story of his life, offering in the process a vision for cultural renewal.